FAQs – Frequently Asked Questions

 Is it run by a committee?

 We have a committee which meets 3 or 4 times a year.
-It is attended by co-ordinators who run each of our venues, Brighton, Lewes, Horsham and Mid Sussex, as well as the treasurer and secretary.
+It is attended by co-ordinators who run each of our venues, Brighton, Lewes, Horsham, Mid Sussex and Worthing as well as the treasurer and secretary.

 Who organises The Group events?